Responsible cat ownership

 The SPCA highly recommends getting pet insurance to cover the costs of unexpected illnesses and emergencies.
 When your cat is sick or injured, it is a stressful time.
 Veterinary care can be expensive and you want what is best for your cat.

-We recommend Southern Cross Pet Insurance – they offer a great range of insurance plans and it is a brand you can trust.
-Go online to www.southerncrosspet.co.nz for more information.
+We recommend SPCA Pet Insurance, which offers a great range of insurance plans and is a brand you can trust.
+Go online to spcapetinsurance.co.nz for more information.

 Your cat’s microchip